Completion of the mixed unit interval graphs hierarchy: Our results

-Now we look for all possible forbidden induced minimal subgraphs of any $G \in \GG \setminus \GGppm$.
-Let us take such a graph $G$ and consider $\I$ a $\mathcal{U}$-representation of $G$ \emph{with minimum number of open-closed intervals, and subject to this condition, minimum number of closed-open intervals}.
+\begin{proof} Let us take such a graph $G \in \GG \setminus \GGppm$ and consider $\I$ a \emph{minimal} $\mathcal{U}$-representation of $G$, that is one with minimum number of open-closed intervals, and subject to this condition, minimum number of closed-open intervals.

-First, since $G \notin \mathcal{G}^{\pm, +-}$, there exist one open-closed interval $\I(u)$ and one closed-open interval $\I(d)$.
-By \autoref{neighbours_of_u_lemma}, they come with some neighbors $a,b,c,e,v,w,y,z$ represented by intervals exactly like in the lemma.
+First, since $G \in \GG$ and $G \notin \mathcal{G}^{\pm, +-}$, there exist one connected component containing both an open-closed interval and a closed-open interval.
+Indeed, if this is not the case, by symmetrizing the intervals in all the components containing no closed-open interval, we obtain an interval representation of $G$ containing no open-closed interval, which is a contradiction.

-\begin{Rk} We may assume that $\I(u)$ and $\I(d)$ are connected through a succession of intervals. \end{Rk} \begin{proof} We proceed by contradiction.
-If every such pair $(u,d)$ was composed of vertices in different connected componenets, then by symmetrizing the interval representation of all components containing (only) open-closed intervals we would get an interval representation $\I'$ with intervals in $\mathcal{U}^{\pm, +-}$. \end{proof}

-So from now on, we assume that $u$ and $d$ are in a same connected component.
-We also assume, translating the whole interval representation if necessary, that the intervals for $a,b,c,d,e$ are fixed and that $\ell(a) = 0$.
-We now explore all the possible values for $\ell(u)$: \begin{enumerate}[$\bullet$]
+So from now on we assume that we have vertices $u$ and $d$ in a same connected component such that, from \autoref{neighbours_of_u_lemma}, $\I(u)$ is open-closed, $\I(d)$ is closed-open, and they come with vertices $v,w,y,z,a,b,c,e$ whose intervals are the one of \autoref{neighb-u} and \autoref{neighb-d}.
+We also assume, up to translating the whole interval representation, that $\ell(a) = 0$.
+We now consider all possible values for $\ell(u)$.
+By doing so, we establish a list of graphs among which $G$ must have an induced copy, since it is not in $\GGppm$.